Fair Value Measurement

 A financial instrument’s categorization within the valuation hierarchy is based upon the lowest level of input that is significant to the fair value measurement.

-The Company had $0.5 million in contingent consideration liabilities as of December 31, 2025 and 2024 related to the agreement to terminate its Collaboration and License Agreements with Zentera.
-The contingent consideration balance is limited to one potential milestone payment measured at fair value.
+The Company had $0.5 million in contingent consideration liabilities as of December 31, 2024 related to the agreement to terminate its Collaboration and License Agreements with Zentera.
+The contingent consideration balance is limited to one potential milestone payment measured at fair value (See Note 3 - Significant Transactions for additional information).
 The fair value of the contingent consideration is estimated based on the monetary value of the milestone discounted for the probability of achieving the milestone and a present value factor based on the timing of when the milestone is expected to be achieved.
 The value for the contingent consideration balance is based on significant inputs not observable in the market which represents Level 3 measurement within the fair value hierarchy.
-This liability existed as of December 31, 2025 and 2024.
+This liability existed as of December 31, 2023.

 The following table summarizes, by major security type, our cash equivalents and available-for-sale marketable securities that are measured at fair value on a recurring basis and are categorized using the fair value hierarchy (in thousands):